Skip to main content

 • Biotechnology

-• Since its inception in 1985, the programme granted a total of 300 million NOK to young researchers and professorates.
+• Since its inception in 1985 to 2019, the programme granted a total of ~ 470 million NOK (nominal, not inflation-adjusted) to early-career researchers and professorships.

 In 2019 the VISTA programme was restructured into supporting basic research centres with a sustainable and low-carbon focus.